What if there was a simple trick to help you curb sugar cravings? Would you try it? Well, apple cider vinegar may be just what you need.

-Raw, unfiltered apple cider vinegar (often abbreviated as ACV) can be applied in so many ways; it truly is a cure-all product.
-It can be used to improve digestion, reduce appetite, and control sugar cravings.
+Raw, unfiltered apple cider vinegar (often abbreviated as ACV) can be applied to your health in so many ways.
+It truly is a cure-all product.
+For example, it can be used to improve digestion, reduce appetite, and control sugar cravings.
 This is great if one wants to lose weight or focus on eating healthy.

 The Journal of Functional Foods published a study that proved Apple cider vinegar reduces blood sugar levels.
 Specifically, “vinegar ingestion at mealtime reduced fasting blood glucose concentrations in healthy adults at risk for type 2 diabetes.”
 (Journal of Functional Foods)